orbitalquark/textadept/docs/api.md

 	the parent's cwd is used.
 - *env*:  Optional map of environment variables for the child process.
 When omitted, Textadept's environment is used.
-In order to create a new environment that inherits from Textadept's, you can spawn 'env' on macOS and Linux, or 'set' on Windows, and iterate over output matches of "key=value" pairs (one per line), assigning them to the new environment table.
+In order to create a new environment that inherits from Textadept's, you can spawn 'env' on macOS, BSD and Linux, or 'set' on Windows, and iterate over output matches of "key=value" pairs (one per line), assigning them to the new environment table.
 - *stdout_cb*:  Optional Lua function that accepts a string parameter for a block of